 I mentioned that I would be having the guys over on Friday night for poker night…that we’d be going over to the Campbells (Steve & Jill & Julia & Caroline) for Christmas dinner…and that Heather & I would be flying back to NY to see our families (mine & my in-laws) the following day.

 She mentioned that the card game sounded like fun & that she would love to do something like that.

-When Sunday morning rolled around, we didn’t do our normal gift exchange where Heather would receive literally a whole roomful of gifts.
-Our study normally displayed our Christmas tree & you were unable to see any carpet anywhere in the room!
+When Tuesday morning (Christmas) rolled around, we didn’t do our regular gift exchange.
+Normally, Heather would receive literally a whole roomful of gifts.
+Our study displayed our Christmas tree & you were unable to see any carpet whatsoever in the room!

-But we weren’t in the mood this year & didn’t even decorate for the holidays.
+But we weren’t in the festive mood this year & didn’t even decorate for the holidays.

 We had a more more subdued Christmas morning.

 But there was no way that we were gonna short-change li’l Julia (now 4) & her cute little sister, Caroline (almost 2).

 After all, we were going over their home for a Christmas…and we had a tradition to uphold!

 (Laurie babysat Julia from when this gorgeous child was just a couple of months old to 3 1/2 years of age.
 And she had started with Caroline as well when the cancer monster re-emerged after a few years.)